Gunbarrel Highway is one of Australia’s best 4WD tracks

-Gunbarrel Highway is one of Australia's most famous and challenging tracks, through some of the remotest areas in the country.
-Low range and high ground clearance required.
+Gunbarrel Highway is one of Australia's most famous and challenging tracks, running through some of the remotest areas in the country.
 It’s one of the Australia’s best 4WD tracks.

 How long is the Gunbarrel Highway?

 The road is 1,350 km (840 mi) long and links the Carnegie Station (central Western Australia) with the Meteorological Station at Giles (west of the Northern Territory border).
 It’s part of the 2.800 km (1,740 mi) long Outback Highway (or Outback Way), Along the way you’ll encounter washaways, heavy corrugations, stone, sand and flood plains.